jerysun/Wow-Recipies/README.md

 # Wow Recipies

-This is the front end part of a cuisine Web App, equipped with applicable back end APIs.
+This is the front end part of a cuisine Web App written in modern JavaScript and HTML5, equipped with applicable back end APIs.

 ## Some features:
 - Using the MVC architecture.